opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :func:`cornerHarris` .

 #.
-    Function performs a non-maximum?? suppression (the local maximums in :math:`3\times 3`     neighborhood
+    Function performs a non-maximum suppression (the local maximums in *3 x 3* neighborhood are retained).
-    are retained).

 #.
     The corners with the minimal eigenvalue less than